Minimax Linear Regulator Problems for Positive Systems: The case of positive unconstrained disturbances

-However, the third entry of the $p$ vector in the linear program is unbounded. \end{exmp} Lemma~\eqref{lem_thm_LP} implies that the linear program~\eqref{LP} converges only if $(A, B)$ stabilizable by a feedback $u=-Kx$ with $\left|u \right|\leq Ex.$ Therefore, a solution to the Bellman equation~\eqref{p_min_ODE} is an optimizer to~\eqref{LP} as long as the closed-loop system is detectable.
+with $K=\mathrm{sign}(0)E$, i.e. any $K \in [-E, E]$ is minimizing.
+However, $K=-E$ does not give a stable closed-loop, so not all minimizing solutions are stabilizing. \end{exmp} Lemma~\ref{lem_thm_LP} implies that the linear program~\eqref{LP} converges only if $(A, B)$ stabilizable by a feedback $u=-Kx$ with $\left|u \right|\leq Ex.$ Therefore, a solution to the Isaacs equation~\eqref{p_min_ODE} is an optimizer to~\eqref{LP} as long as the closed-loop system is detectable.